 - Follow-up examinations to monitor improvements.

-- Chairs with traction and wobbling to help a body move more effectively.
+- Chairs with traction and wobbling help a body move more effectively.

 The Southwest Scoliosis and Spine Institute with offices in Dallas, Plano, and Frisco, Texas offers excellent services, a clean environment, flexible appointment scheduling, and outstanding customer service.
 We invite you to give us a call and make an appointment.

 We’re here to help STOP THE PAIN